TMJUSTNOW/GettingAndCleaningData/README.md

    and applied to a subseting function to `x` to obtain the desired data.frame `data`
    * a characted vector `sanitized_names` of names to tidy-up is obtained from `features` using `grep()`
    * list `transform_map` lists in a *search-and-replace* notation what is to be transformed
-   * a loop performs all the tidying
+   * a loop performs all the tidying.
+See Week 4 of Getting and Cleaning data : Regular expressions
    * Dashes `-` and underscores `_` are handled recursivly using `gsub()`
    * `names( data )` is assigned the value of this new `sanitized_names` vector